jnbbender/Unity3D-Stuff/Emerald AI/README.md

 ![EmeraldAIHitboxes](https://user-images.githubusercontent.com/58187872/139869460-936e7e66-2477-4e4e-a4b4-5de84559b889.png)

-When integrating with **Invector** the official Emerald AI docs state **vMeleeManager.cs**, and **vProjectileControl.cs**
+When integrating with **Invector** the official Emerald AI docs state the following changes should be made to **vMeleeManager.cs**, and **vProjectileControl.cs**

 ```